k435467/hands-on-spring/README.md

 - Spring Web

 This guide walks you through the process of building a Docker image for running a Spring Boot application.

+## Accessing Data MySQL

+Create a MySQL database, build a Spring application, and connect it to the newly created database.

+Use MySQL Commond Line Client on windows 10.